-Physically, the difference is that the food addict has an allergy, or an abnormal reaction, to excess food.
-This abnormal reaction to excess food is a craving for more food once we take a few bites.
-This craving NEVER happens to a normal eater.
-Because of this, a normal eater can ALWAYS predict how much they are going to eat, but a food addict CANNOT.
-Besides the craving, food DOES something for a food addict that it does NOT do for a normal eater.
-When a food addict begins to over eat, they get a feeling of ease and comfort; an "IN control, I like this so I am going to get more" kind of a feeling.
-When a NORMAL eater eats too much, they get an "completely full, beginning of a nauseating, I don't like this so I don't want any more" kind of a feeling.
-That's why they stop after they begin to feel full, and make statements like, "I don't want any more because I'm starting to feel full."
-Spiritually, the difference is that because of the selfish and selfcentered way the food addict views and deals with other people, their emotions, and life; they are filled with inner turmoil, discomfort, and anxiety.
-This spiritual malady (or spiritual illness), which is the result of being spiritually blocked off by self-centered fear, exists for us as long as we are not seeking and growing toward a spiritual solution, WHETHER WE ARE COMPULSIVELY EATING OR NOT.
-One of the best references to this condition can be found in the middle of page 52 where it describes the inner unmanageability as, "having trouble with personal relationships, not being able to control their emotional natures, being a prey to misery and depression, not being able to make a living (which includes not being able to make a successful life), having a feeling of uselessness, being full of fear, being unhappy, and not seeming to be of real help to other people."
-The Big

-Book gives us other descriptions of the inner condition that occurs if a food addict does NOT deal with this spiritual malady, but page 52 probably covers it best.
-Since food is the ONLY thing that the food addict has experienced, which brings relief from this inner unmanageability, we turn to food again and again, even though it has caused problems for us in the past.
-We don't see what food is doing TO us, we ONLY think about what it is going to do FOR us, which describes the difference mentally and is called the food addict's mental obsession.
-The NORMAL eater's relationship with food is a "I eat only as much as I need" kind of relationship, but an FOOD ADDICT'S relationship with food is a "I need it to deal with life" kind of relationship.
-Again, please ask yourself if you can relate to the experience of a food addict.
+Physically, the difference is that the alcoholic has an allergy, or an abnormal reaction, to drinking alcohol.
+This abnormal reaction to alcohol is a craving for more alcohol once we take a few drinks.
+This craving NEVER happens to a non-alcoholic.
+Because of this, a non-alcoholic can ALWAYS predict how much they are going to drink, but an alcoholic CANNOT.
+Besides the craving, alcohol DOES something for an alcoholic that it does NOT do for a non-alcoholic.
+When an alcoholic drinks, they get a feeling of ease and comfort; an "IN control, get up and go into town, I like this" kind of a feeling.
+When a NON-alcoholic drinks, they get an "OUT of control, beginning of a nauseating, slightly tipsy, I don't like this so I don't want any more" kind of a feeling.
+That's why they stop after one or two drinks, and make statements like, "I don't want another drink because I am feeling that first one."
+Mentally, we suffer from a condition called the obsession of the mind, also referred to as alcoholic insanity or the inability to see the truth about taking the first drink.
+This is why when we make a decision to stop drinking alcohol for good we cannot stay stopped.
+As the Big Book says, "our will power becomes practically non-existent, we are without defense against the first drink."
+This condition is fueled by the spiritual malady.
+Spiritually, the difference is that because of the selfish and self-centered way the alcoholic views and deals with other people, their emotions, and life; they are filled with inner turmoil, discomfort, and anxiety.
+This spiritual malady, which is the result of being spiritually blocked off by self-centered fear, exists for us as long as we are not seeking and growing toward a spiritual solution, WHETHER WE ARE DRINKING OR NOT.
+In "The Doctor's Opinion" it refers to this condition as "restless, irritable and discontented."
+But one of the BEST references to the spiritual malady can be found in the chapter "We Agnostics" where it describes the inner unmanageability as, "having trouble with personal relationships, not being able to control our emotional natures, being a prey to misery and depression, not being able to make a living (which includes not being able to make a successful life), having a feeling of uselessness, being full of fear, being unhappy, and not seeming to be of real help to other people."
+The Big Book gives us other descriptions of the inner condition that occurs if an alcoholic does NOT deal with this spiritual malady, but page 52 probably covers it best.
+Since alcohol is the ONLY thing that the alcoholic has experienced, which brings relief from this inner unmanageability, we turn to alcohol again and again, even though it has caused problems for us in the past.
+We don't see what alcohol is doing TO us, we ONLY think about what it is going to do FOR us.
+The NON-alcoholic's relationship with alcohol is a "take it or leave it" kind of relationship, but an ALCOHOLIC'S relationship with alcohol is a "I need it to deal with life" kind of relationship.
+Again, please ask yourself if you can relate to the experience of an alcoholic.